Jon English: 1972–1979: Actor and solo performer

 It's All a Game, his second solo album, was released in 1974 on Warm & Genuine and featured "Turn the Page" which peaked at No.20 on the national singles charts in February 1975.
 "Lovin' Arms" was released in June 1975 as the lead single from his third studio album, Hollywood Seven The album produced three singles including "Hollywood Seven" which peaked at No.13 in May 1976.
 English performed a duet with fellow Superstar lead, Trevor White to release a single "Laid Back in Anger" but it had no singles chart success.
 His next album, Minutes to Midnight was released in 1977.

 English created the Jon English Band for touring with Steve Doran (keyboards), Danny Groves (drums), Eric Macitchka (guitar), Rick Mellick (keyboards), James Rattray (bass) and Mike Wade (guitar).
 His fifth studio album Words are not Enough from 1978 contained the title track which peaked at No.6 and "Night in Paradise" which peaked at No.44.
 English also performed in the stage musical The Bacchoi in 1974 for Nimrod Theatre Company; and in minor TV roles in police dramas Matlock Police in 1975, Homicide in 1976 and Chopper Squad in 1978.
 A recurring role in Number 96 was as a cultish drug lord, "The Master", in 1976.
 English described these roles "I was doing a lot of police shows in those days.
 I got to do them all.
 I was always a drug-crazed axe murdering hippy."

 In 1978, TV's Seven Network and Pegasus Productions approached English to take the role of Jonathan Garrett in the historical romance miniseries Against the Wind.
 Prior to production he asked if he could organise the score and soundtrack with his friend, Mario Millo.

 From the soundtrack, "Six Ribbons" was released as a single by English and Millo.
 It peaked at No.5 on the National singles charts and the soundtrack peaked at No.10 on the National albums charts.
 On 16 March 1979 English won the TV Week Logie Award for 'Best New Talent in Australia' for his acting performance in Against the Wind, the programme won two other Logie Awards.
-English also won the 'Most Popular Male Performer' award at the 1979 TV Week/Countdown Music Awards.
+English won the 'Most Popular Male Performer' award at the 1979 TV Week/Countdown Music Awards.

 He released his first compilation album English History in August, which peaked at No.4 on the national albums charts and sold over 180,000 copies.
 Singles success with "Get Your Love Right", which peaked at No.27 and "Hot Town", which peaked at No.11; prompted English to form Baxter Funt, containing John Coker (bass), Greg Henson (drums), Tony Naylor (guitar; ex-Bootleg Family Band/Avalanche), Mike Wade (guitar) and Peter White (keyboards).
 Henson and Wade had been in the Superstar chorus band from 1972 and, as part of Baxter Funt, they were taken on a national tour and then internationally.